Missouri execution would be first since pandemic began

 Attorneys also expressed concerns about interacting with individuals and possibly being exposed to the virus.
 And, they’ve argued that the execution process, which includes placing prison workers and witnesses in close proximity to each other, could lead to spread of COVID-19, the disease caused by the coronavirus.

-There have been no confirmed cases of the virus in the prison housing Missouri’s execution chamber in Bonne Terre, about 60 mile (97 kilometers) south of St. Louis.
+There have been no confirmed cases of the virus in the prison housing Missouri’s execution chamber in Bonne Terre, about 60 miles (97 kilometers) south of St. Louis.

 Missouri Department of Corrections spokeswoman Karen Pojmann said everyone entering the prison will have their temperatures checked and will be offered face coverings.
 Witnesses will be divided into three rooms.
 Those witnesses include an Associated Press reporter and other journalists and state witnesses, and people there to support Barton.
 No relatives or other supporters of the victim plan to attend, Pojmann said.